nlamprian/SharpIRLib/README.md

 Basic Functionality
 -------------------
 * Get values from the sensor in `raw` form, in `volts`, and in units of length (`cm`, `in`).
+* Set a model of your choice for the sensor (Sum of exponentials, 5th order polynomial.
 * Set/Reset the voltage reference for the sensor's output measurement.
-* Take multiple measurements that are averaged, in order to cancel out some of the sensor's output fluctuations.
+* Take multiple measurements that are averaged, in order to cancel out some of the sensor's output fluctuation.
 * Set a point of reference for the sensor's measurements.
 You can measure the distance of an object from a point (on the same axis) other than the sensor's position.
 * Operate the sensor in discrete mode by providing a threshold for the distances of objects.

 Examples
 --------
-There are two additional example sketches, `DistanceFromObject` and `StayAway`, that expose some of the interface and functionality of the library.
+There is one sketch for the curve fitting process, `CurveFitting`, and two additional example sketches, `DistanceFromObject` and `StayAway`, that expose some of the interface and functionality of the library.